Dezső Lauber

+Career

 Lauber was an all-round champion athlete in the late 19th and early 20th century, competing in (among others) bobsleigh, ice skating, golf, cycling, and tennis.
-In that last sport, he competed in the 1908 Summer Olympics in London, but lost his first match and was eliminated.
+In that last sport, he competed in the 1908 Summer Olympics in London but lost his first match and was eliminated.

-He was an architect by profession, and a close associate of 1896 Olympic swimming champion Alfréd Hajós.
+He was an architect by profession and a close associate of 1896 Olympic swimming champion Alfréd Hajós.
 Together with Hajós, he entered a design for a stadium in the art competitions held during the 1924 Summer Olympics.
 The jury did not award a gold medal in this competition, but Hajós and Lauber received a silver medal for their design.

 Lauber was also secretary of the Hungarian Olympic Committee.